Immunohistochemistry - tissues

 Defining cell types

 Each of the 557 different cell type clusters were manually annotated based on an extensive survey of >500 well-known tissue and cell type-specific markers, including both markers from the original publications, and additional markers used in pathology diagnostics.
 For each cluster, one main cell type was chosen by taking into consideration the expression of different markers.
 For a few clusters, no main cell type could be selected, and these clusters were not used for gene classification.
 The most relevant markers are presented in a heatmap on the Cell Type Atlas, in order to clarify cluster annotation to visitors.
+For the brain single nuclei data, cluster types populated with less than 30 cells were considered low reliability

 Cell type dendrogram

-The cell type dendrogram presented on the Single Cell Type section shows the relationship between the single cell types based on genome-wide expression.
+The cell type dendrogram presented on the Single Cell Type resource shows the relationship between the single cell types based on genome-wide expression.
 The dendrogram is based on agglomerative clustering of 1 - Spearman's rho between cell types using Ward's criterion.
 The dendrogram was then transformed into a hierarchical graph, and link distances were normalized to emphasize graph connections rather than link distances.
 Link width is proportional to the distance from the root, and links are colored according to cell type group if only one cell type group is present among connected leaves.

 Normalization of transcriptomics data